exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ```

 #### 13. Fetch action
-'fetch' action provides easy access to parent nodes' properties.
+The `fetch` action provides easy access to parent nodes' properties.

-Allows to set 'opaque' option only if 'bg' option of parent component is not blank.
+The example below shows how to set an 'opaque' option only if the 'bg' option of the parent component is not blank.
 ```java
 public class Component {
         @Hidden